 As a girl in rural Indiana, Angela Palm finds a kindred spirit in the boy next door.
 But in this landscape of flood and drought, where she’s forever an outsider, their relationship could never blossom.
 Though the current of Palm’s life carries her toward a new future in art, she’s still drawn home.
 But going back means confronting the boy she loved, who is serving a life sentence for murder, and discovering that the place she left behind will never release its hold on her.

 Select Prose Publications

-"This Ain't No Love Song" forthcoming from Passages North
+"This Ain't No Love Song" in Passages North

 "Hierarchy of Needs" in Creative Nonfiction

 "In Praise of the Micro Landscape" at LitHub

 "An Arsenal of Sand" in At Length Magazine

 "Dispatches from Anywhere but Here" in Ecotone

 "How to Make Money in Prison" in SmokeLong Quarterly (nominated for Best Small Fictions Anthology 2016, nominated for Derringer Award in fiction)

 "Bloom's Evaluation of Her" in Diagram